 “If women aren’t thinking about heart attack, then it’s easier to disregard the symptoms.”

 I love the concept here of “optimistic bias”.
-It sounds so much better, doesn’t it, than “What the hell were you thinking?!” which my own family and friends threw at me once I was finally hospitalized.
+It sounds so much better, doesn’t it, than “What the hell were you thinking?!” which my own family and friends threw at me once I was finally correctly diagnosed and hospitalized with a heart attack.
 It also goes well with the “Fine, just fine” classic response we sometimes offer when things are quite clearly not fine at all.
 See also: Denial and Its Deadly Role in Surviving a Heart Attack

 This is important.
 Given that many women report that their cardiac symptoms often come and then go away, this dismissal also makes sense at the time.
 And consider Dr. Jean McSweeney from the University of Arkansas for Medical Sciences whose research on hundreds of female heart attack survivors found that 95 percent of the women she interviewed actually suspected something was very wrong in the months leading up to their attack.